naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 ![IntelliJ Idea Project window](./images/2018-11-15-code-coverage-with-jacoco-and-maven-02.png)

-> **Note** that these screenshots are from IntelliJ Idea; other editors/IDEs may display coverage information differently.
+> **Note** These screenshots are from IntelliJ Idea; other editors/IDEs may display coverage information differently.

 ## Configure JaCoCo